 - Other option is to be strict with outgoing filters.
 This policy has caused my problems.
 However, that is something that can be worked out with the provider (and SpamExperts), while getting a once blacklisted IP off that list is much more problematic and You depend on third persons to do so.

 There is no perfect solution.
-On top of that, when sending e-mails, sender has little control of how they are relayed, have they arrived and when exactly – that’s how the “e-mail technology” (protocol) is.
+On top of that, when sending e-mails, the sender has little control of how they are relayed, have they arrived and when exactly – that’s how the “e-mail technology” (protocol) is.

-Trying to be as objective as possible: the Veerotech e-mail policy is a justified one.
+Trying to be as objective as possible: the VeeroTech e-mail policy is a justified one.
 You can go to another provider who isn’t as strict, with all the consequences that brings (as explained above).
 Choose what is the lesser evil for you.

-The reason for writing this review (it will get updated) is for personal reference and helping others.
+The reason for writing this review (it will get updated) is for personal reference and to help others.
 Likewise, the 9th chapter wasn’t written to make the provider look bad – if one reads it objectively and has ever experienced a (computer) problem that is “elusive” to put it that way.
 Tech. support did their job and fixed the problem – even though it, apparently, took a lot of time and (I presume) some effort.
 Claiming these things don’t happen regularly.

 All in all – above I’ve provided links with explanations of alternate solutions should one ever run into similar problems.
 One can also choose to avoid hosting providers that use SpamExperts (again, with all the noted pros and cons of that choice).

 On this topic, I wrote a post about the pros and cons of hosted email services.